 FAQs

-How can I view this data grouped by day or by device?
+How can I view this data grouped by day, network, country, or device?

-How can I view this data grouped by day or by device?
+How can I view this data grouped by day, network, country, or device?

 Some SIMs appear to not be using data during the month.
 Is this accurate?

-Should I use the Billing Statement to get a complete view of all my device usage during the month?
+Should I use transactions to get a complete view of all my device usage during the month?

-Should I use the Billing Statement to get a complete view of all my device usage during the month?
+Should I use transactions to get a complete view of all my device usage during the month?

-No. We do not recommend using the billing statement to analyze all data usage.
-The reason for this is that not all usage will appear in this statement.
-Any data usage that is included with a plan is a $0 transaction, and would therefore not be included in this sheet.
-If you want to get a view of all data usage, we recommend using usage reports.
+No. We do not recommend using transactions to analyze data usage.
+Not all usage will appear in transactions.
+Any data usage that is included with a plan is not charged as a transaction, and would not be included.
+If you want to get a view of all data usage, we recommend using our session-level data usage reports.

 Why are some transaction rows missing an IMEI?